Balaje/iceFem/README.md

 ./genDir.sh [YOUR_DIRECTORY NAME]
 ```

 The `genDir.sh` script creates the directory structure used by the package to write the relevant files.
-This assumes that the `MATLAB` scripts in the `modules` folder is being used.
-For example running

 ```shell
 ./genDir.sh 1_SIMPLE5